Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Minor Bugs**

-* Epsilon bossbar does not fully reflect its actual HP.
 * Aube has no texture.
 * Description of invisible walls is based on abazon.
 * Falling in the Serene Spire can be ignored with mouse movement.